PhoenixPE/PhoenixPE/README.md

 ## Frequently Asked Questions (FAQ)

 Please check out our [Frequently Asked Questions](https://github.com/PhoenixPE/PhoenixPE/wiki/FAQ) before posting an issue or asking for help in the forums.

+We also ask that you take the time to read our statement on [Security](https://github.com/PhoenixPE/PhoenixPE/wiki/Security) and [Antivirus False Positives](https://github.com/PhoenixPE/PhoenixPE/wiki/Security).